eResearch Replacement Project FAQ

 How will enhancement requests and fixes for the current system be impacted?

-What is out of scope at this time?
+What is out of scope?

 What’s the difference between an RFI and RFP?

-An RFI (Request for Information) is a general inquiry asking suppliers of research administration software for information.
+A RFI (Request for Information) is a general inquiry asking suppliers of research administration software for information.
 It cannot be used to make a purchase.
 The RFI process is usually shorter and involves collecting written responses from suppliers and possibly product demonstrations.
 In contrast, an RFP (Request for Proposal) is a competitive bidding process that allows U-M to enter into contract negotiations with the top supplier after evaluations are complete.
 The RFP process is typically more thorough, involving written responses, product demonstrations, and proofs of concept with the leading suppliers.
 This ensures that we can make the best final selection based on comprehensive evaluations.